CKalitin/ckalitin.github.io/_posts/2024-09-19-should-accumulate-capital.md

 Capital is fundamentally productive because each production step adds value.
 If this isn't true, there is a negative return on invested capital.
 For any production done in a competitive free market, the value of the output must be greater than the value of the inputs.
 This is an axiom that applies to all production.
 If this axiom isn't satisfied, the market quickly corrects itself and either the producer adapts or goes bankrupt.

-It should be clear why capital is more useful than money from the perspective of individuals (using the colloquial definitions described above).
+It should be clear why capital is more useful than money from the perspective of individuals (using the colloquial definitions as described above).
 Capital makes more of itself and can be converted into money at any time by making purchases.
 This is fundamentally why investing works.
 Instead of spending your entire paycheque, you can invest in the S&P 500 and bet on the absolute productivity of those 500 companies increasing.
-Later, you can withdraw your capital - which has increased in value - and spend it on goods and services.
+Later, you can withdraw your capital and spend it on more goods and services than you could have purchased otherwise.

 ### <b>Capital Is Power</b>